 You must know when an issue can be taken to court.
-In some courts, something is harassment which would be considered unwelcomed and sexual by a reasonable person.
+In some courts, something is harassment which would be considered unwelcome and sexual by a reasonable person.
 While some other courts determined that something is harassment only when it is harassing for a reasonable woman in case of a female victim.
-To help you find out if you or someone around you is being sexually harassed, we have compiled here the signs of the sexual harassment in the workplace.
+To help you find out if you or someone around you is being sexually harassed, we have compiled here the signs of sexual harassment in the workplace.

 Sexual behavior that makes you uncomfortable

 The unwanted and inappropriate physical touch is the first sign of sexual harassment.
-For example, if someone stands too close and makes you feel awkward; talks in an intimate or sexually suggestive way; stares you or makes inappropriate comments on your body, appearance or dressing; asks about your personal or sexual life or talks about his own; keeps trying to meet you alone or outside of work – these all are the signs of sexual harassment.
+For example, if someone stands too close and makes you feel awkward; talks in an intimate or sexually suggestive way; stares you or makes inappropriate comments on your body, appearance, or dressing; asks about your personal or sexual life or talks about his own; keeps trying to meet you alone or outside of work – these all are the signs of sexual harassment.
 The oppressor makes you uncomfortable and enjoys his power over you.

 You are unable to stop it